Lena Dunham Just Sold A Bunch Of Her Designer Goods For A Great Cause

 That's why we were so excited to see that the Girls creator and star is moving on in the best way she knows how: by supporting a great cause.

-Of course, not everyone is thrilled about the actress' latest charitable endeavour.
+Of course, not everyone is thrilled about the actress' latest charitable endeavor.

 Conservative talking head Liz Wheeler posted a tweet asking, "If Planned Parenthood has huge private donors like @LenaDunham & her $4,000 used dress, why do they need our tax $$?"